rahulranjansah/hapsira/docs/source/examples/going-to-mars-with-python-using-poliastro.myst.md

   name: python3
 ---

-# Going to Mars with Python using poliastro
+# Going to Mars with Python using hapsira

-This is an example on how to use [poliastro](https://github.com/poliastro/poliastro), a little library I've been working on to use in my Astrodynamics lessons.
+This is an example on how to use [hapsira](https://github.com/hapsira/hapsira), a little library I've been working on to use in my Astrodynamics lessons.
 It features conversion between **classical orbital elements** and position vectors, propagation of **Keplerian orbits**, initial orbit determination using the solution of the **Lambert's problem** and **orbit plotting**.

 In this example we're going to draw the trajectory of the mission [Mars Science Laboratory (MSL)](http://mars.jpl.nasa.gov/msl/), which carried the rover Curiosity to the surface of Mars in a period of something less than 9 months.